DramaticDevelopment/Dramatic.TEMPLATE/README.md

 ## Installation ##
-Open a PowerShell command box and run the following command to install this module straight from the GitHub repository to the WindowsPowerShell\Modules folder in your Windows user profile:
+Open a PowerShell command box and run the following command to install this module straight from the GitHub repository to the WindowsPowerShell\Modules folder in the MyDocuments of your Windows user profile:

     iex (New-Object Net.WebClient).DownloadString('https://raw.githubusercontent.com/DramaticDevelopment/Dramatic.TEMPLATE/master/install.ps1')